tom-howard/com2009/docs/course/assignment1/part3/lidar_subscriber.md

 ---
-title: "Building a Basic LaserScan Subscriber Node"
+title: Building a Basic LaserScan Subscriber Node
 ---

 Copy **all** the code below into your `lidar_subscriber.py` file and then **review the annotations** to understand how it all works.